 Related nouns: stripes claws whiskers roar

-Synonyms (contextual): big cat predator
+Synonyms (contextual): big cat

 “Tiger” Word Formation and Description in Context